PulseZest-Inovation/ecommerce-with-pulsezest/README.md

 Ecommerce Dashboard

-Step 1 - Enter the Security Key Given by the PulseZest. step 2 - Enter the Email and Password of your Account.
+Step 1 - Enter the Security Key Given by the PulseZest.
+(Remove the security) step 2 - Enter the Email and Password of your Account.